 Essentially, interest is the cost of having credit.
 The money you pay in interest pads your creditors' pockets when it could be padding your own.
 You can pay less in interest by negotiating lower interest rates

 or paying your balances off sooner (or both).
 Transferring balances to a zero percent interest rate balance transfer credit card can also temporarily reduce your interest payments.

-Paying late fees is another unnecessary expense that goes to your creditors.
-Not only do late payments result in late fees, you might also see a spike in your interest rate (after a 60-day delinquency) and a drop in your credit score.
+Paying late fees is another unnecessary expense that goes straight to your creditors.
+Not only do late payments result in late fees, you might also see a spike in your interest rate (after a 60-day delinquency), a drop in your credit score, and loss of credit card rewards.
 These negative results can be avoided by paying your credit card bills on time.

 To live within your means requires big changes.
 It means using a budget to keep your spending in check.
 Tracking your spending to figure out where your money is going.
 Finally, you'll have to stop using your savings or credit cards to extend your paycheck.